Jalle19/pycaruna/README.md

 * During daylight savings time changes, the API may return a duplicate datapoint (same timestamp in two consecutive data points).
 See https://github.com/Jalle19/pycaruna/issues/7 for more details.
+* The authentication procedure requires a lot of HTTP requests to be sent back and forth, so the process is relatively slow.
+It's best to store and reuse the token produced by it instead of doing the authentication process all over again all the time.

 ## Credits